 Each stage has an entry and exit criteria and different activities associated with it.

-Entry Criteria: It gives the list of prerequisite items which must be finished so that the testing can begin.
+Entry Criteria: It gives the list of prerequisite items that must be finished so that the testing can begin.

 Exit Criteria: It defines those items that must be accomplished or finished so that the testing can be finished.